‘E’ COMPANY, SPECIAL RESERVE BATTALION (formed 7/2/1942) More than half of this Coy lost their lives 11 Feb 1942.

 When we formed up out there our Section Corporal was an older chap and he was made Platoon Sergeant.
 Then it was a toss up who got stripes – Arthur Magill or me – the rest were virtually all novices.
 Arthur came from Collie and had done a Militia camp the same as I had.
 On the rifle range I had topped the school on the bren gun.
 We were issued with one bren per section so as I was tops on the bren I got the bren and Arthur got the stripes.
 We were good mates so it did not matter much then – only afterwards, when I thought about it, I was on 5 bob a day and he was on 7 bob a day for the next 3½ years.
 So that was the formation of the composite Battalion, but we never actually caught up with the AASC boys much at all.

-On the Tuesday afternoon, 10 February, we were out and taking up positions when word came through to Jimmy Till, our Platoon Commander, to send out a patrol.
+On Tuesday afternoon, 10 February, we were out and taking up positions when word came through to Jimmy Till, our Platoon Commander, to send out a patrol.
 Jimmy was a permanent Army chap and a hell of a nice bloke.
 He was given word to send a section patrol out, no more than two miles, in front of our camp and not necessarily to get into any trouble but to see what was going on around the place.

 Lt.
 J Till was transferred to Special Reserve Battalion, becoming Commanding Officer of No. 2 Platoon.